vPeteWalker/midway/clusterconfig/clusterconfig.rst

 #.
 Click **Create Network**.

    *This is the primary network we will use for VMs in the POC.
 For simplicity, it is the same VLAN used by the CVMs and hypervisor.
 In addition to adding the virtual network, we'll also configure AHV's integrated IP Address Management to provide IP assignment to VMs on this network.
 This can potentially eliminate the need for separately managed DHCP services in an environment.
-Rather than depending on lease times, AHV IPAM will assign addresses for the life of a VM, and also makes static assignments simple at the time of VM creation.*
+Rather than depending on lease times, AHV IPAM will assign addresses for the life of a VM, and also makes static assignments simple at the time of VM creation.
+The prospect may require use of their own DHCP solution.
+If that is the case, do not enable IPAM in the below step.*

 #.
 Provide a name for the network.
 This guide will consistently refer to this as your **Primary** network throughout.